 Use these Renaissance fruit paste recipes to make your own sweetmeats.
 Fruit pastes are similar to medieval leaches and today's fruit leathers.
 They consisted of the pulp of various fruits reduced by heat to a kind of thick marmalade, with the addition of, sometimes, nearly double their weight in sugar.
+They were colorful,

 The Queen-like Cloſet or Rich Cabinet (1672)